Hemal-22/Assingment-5/README.md

 <b><u>Short Description : </u></b><br>

-In this assingment I have perform various queries such as create new column,concate & append dataframes,rename & reorder columns, and use clauses like groupby, where, and when.<br>
+In this assignment I have performed various queries such as create new columns,concate & append data frames,rename & reorder columns, and using clauses like group by, where, and when.<br>

 <b><u>Getting Started : </u></b><br>